DefenTheNation/StardewMod-CustomSlayerChallenges/CustomGuildChallenges/README.txt

 		"Spiker"	NOTE: This is an unused monster
 		"Cat"		NOTE: This is an unused monster

+		"MutantGrub"	NOTE: This is added by the mod and is not part of the base game "MutantFly"		NOTE: This is added by the mod and is not part of the base game

 Example: I want the Slimes challenge to include Green, Frost, and Red Slimes (a.k.a.
 Sludge), and Big Slimes.
 Result: